April 3, 2014

 - Add wine and let it reduce by half.
 Add coconut milk.
 Bring to a boil, reduce to a simmer and cover for 10 min.

-- Add mussels and cover.
-Steam 5 minutes or so, until all the mussels open.
+- Add mussels and COVER.
+Steam 3-5 minutes or so, until all the mussels open.
+Don’t check on it repeatedly as this releases the steam.

 - Remove from heat and pour into large bowl.
-Squeeze on lime juice and top with fresh chopped scallions.
+Squeeze on lime juice and top with fresh chopped scallions or cilantro as garnish.

 June 17, 2012